 Gainful Employment information is required to be disseminated to current and future students for selected programs due to federal regulations.
 Additional in- formation regarding the regulation can be found on the College’s website: www.alamancecc.edu/about-acc-site/gainful-employment-program-disclosures/ or at the following U.S. Department of Labor website: www.bls.gov/oes/current/oes319091.htm.

 Dental Assisting is a limited enrollment program, which means students must compete for a seat in the program.
-There are specific admission criteria, a separate admission (clinical) application, and ranking process that is used to determine who will be admitted to the program.
+There are specific admission criteria, a separate admission application, and ranking processes that determine who will be admitted to the program.
 The details of these requirements and processes are covered in the mandatory Dental Assisting Information Session.
 Students who are admitted to the Dental Assisting program must be full-time students and follow the semester-by-semester curriculum plan.

 Students are admitted under the Associate in General Education Degree until they have met admissions requirements and are ready to apply and compete for a seat in the Dental Assisting program.
 Faculty members advise students as to the courses they need to take to meet the requirements for the program and to be competitive in the selection process.
 All developmental requirements may need to be completed before registering for some courses.